MabezDev/talks/espressif-rust-introduction/espressif-rust-intro.md

 # Ownership - `Copy` types

 Why is `String` not copy?
-Well a `String` is just a `Vec` but with the guarentee that all the bytes inside are valid UTF8.
+Well a `String` is just a `Vec` but with the guarantee that all the bytes inside are valid UTF8.
 Let's look at the memory layout of `Vec`.

 ```rust
 struct Vec<T> {